 Here are some of the books you can read to get you on the right path to health using knowledge therapy:

 Any book by Dr. John E. Sarno is useful for diagnosed patients.
 I love his Healing Back Pain, while some people prefer his The Mindbody Prescription, particularly for non-back pain syndromes.

 Dr. Sarno’s The Divided Mind: The Epidemic of Mindbody Disorders has reached a huge audience and comments on the broader topic of complete mindbody health.
 Read more about the relationship between spinal stenosis and TMS.

-My own acclaimed and highly celebrated self-help book Cure Back Pain Forever is easy to read and is available worldwide.
+Our own acclaimed and highly effective self-help program Cure Back Pain Forever is easy to read and is available worldwide for immediate help.

 Dr. Marc Sopher has written To Be or Not To Be Pain-Free, which offers a great view on the mindbody interactions responsible for many cases of back pain.

 Dr. Andrew Weil does not specifically write about back pain, but all his books are fantastic and highly relevant to the topic.